needle-mirror/com.unity.addressables/Documentation~/ContentUpdateWorkflow.md

 However, when you rebuild all of your content with a new content catalog, installed players must also redownload all of your remote AssetBundles, whether the assets in them have changed or not.
 If you have a large amount of content, redownloading everything can take a significant amount of time and may hurt player retention.
 To make this process more efficient, the Addressables package provides tools that you can run to identify changed assets and to produce a content update build.

-The following diagram illustrates how you can use the Adressables tools to produce smaller content updates that only require your players to download new or changed content:
+The following diagram illustrates how you can use the Addressables tools to produce smaller content updates that only require your players to download new or changed content:

 ![](images/addr_updatebuilds_0.png)
 *The workflow for reducing the size of content updates*